Using dtSearch syntax options

 • Ignore—characters that dtSearch should disregard in processing text.
 For example, if you classify the period as ignore instead of space, then dtSearch would process U.S.A. as one word, USA.

-Note: dtSearch does not the underscore (_) as a space by default.
-Verify that the [Spaces] section defines a given character before treating it as a word break in a dtSearch.
+Note: dtSearch does not recognize the underscore (_) as a space by default.
+Check the [Spaces] section to ensure that any character you want to treat as a word separator is properly defined in dtSearch.

 Default noise word list